 - Pat the moisture off the chicken breast with a paper towel.

 - Salt both sides of the chicken.
-Pinch some salt with your fingers.
+The easiest way to do this is to pinch some kosher salt with your fingers.
 Holding the salt 6 to 8 inches above the chicken, sprinkle it evenly over the breast.

 - After the chicken is cooked, it has rested (see resting info below), and you are ready to serve it, lightly sprinkle salt on it again to taste.